axibase/atsd-use-cases/research/expatriation/README.md

 The underlying IRS report contains the names of the individuals who expatriated in the first quarter of 2018.

-Support for date aggregations in [Axibase Time Series Database](https://axibase.com/docs/atsd/) SQL syntax allows reporting on both the annual and quarterly basis.
+Support for date aggregations in ATSD SQL syntax allows reporting on both the annual and quarterly basis.

 ### Annual Data